klamann/raspi-poe-mon/README.md

     raspi-poe-mon run

 and the OLED disply should show you some info.
 Learn more about the available options with `raspi-poe-mon --help`.
+Each command has its own help section, e.g. `raspi-poe-mon run --help`.

 ### Install Guide